 ■What KIKUKAWA can do

-At KIKUKAWA, we have demonstrated the ability to deform the following sheet metals; Aluminium alloys up to 3.0mm thickness, copper alloys up to 3.0mm, and stainless steel up to 1.5mm.
+At KIKUKAWA, we have demonstrated the ability to deform the following sheet metals; Aluminium alloys up to 3.0mm thickness and copper alloys up to 3.0mm.
 In particular, Aluminium alloys (JIS1000s), copper and brass demonstrate high formability.

 In general, workable product size is up to 2600mm (W) x 3000mm (L).
 While the size of the machine’s maximum workspace is 3000mm (W) x 4000mm (L), the metal sheets must be held in place at the edges for the metalworking to take place.
 This inevitably shrinks the maximum workable size, however accommodations of larger products may be possible depending on the design.